yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Power_Management/pm_low_power_modes.rst

    The system will enter deep sleep mode only if DM selects it based on existing constraints.

-Refer to the :ref:`Wakeup Sources<pm_wakeup_sources>` section for information on how to wakeup the device from Deep Sleep mode using one of the supported wakeup sources.
+Refer to the :ref:`Wakeup Sources<pm_wakeup_sources>` section for information on how to wakeup the device from DeepSleep mode using one of the supported wakeup sources.

 ********
 MCU Only